 The cultivation of cash-crops, such as cotton, has declined in the last decades.
 In Usagara about 50 per cent of the farmers were growing cotton only 3-4 years ago, compared to only 13 per cent today, following the radical fall in prices for cotton.
 When life is an endless struggle to make ends meet most farmers prefer subsistence agriculture.
 In Mwanza Region small-holder agriculture is employing about 85 per cent of the population.

 Keeping livestock is an additional source of income and security, particularly during times when harvests fail.
 There is money to make from selling milk and meat but the availability of land for grazing is limited.
 Even in the years when rain fails there is sufficient water in the village for the cattle, which are watered at different times during the day at various communal water holes.

 A pot belonging to an elderly former rainmaker.
 The pot is no longer used for any rituals because there in not any support from the villagers or demand for the rainmaker’s services.
 The local residents are increasingly regarding the old tradition as “primitive” and “backward”.

 All agricultural strategies are dependent on seasonal rains.
-Rainfall is often much localised and dark clouds, as captured in this picture, can often suddenly blow away and produce little if any rain at all.
+Rainfall is often much localised and dark clouds can often suddenly blow away and produce little if any rain at all.
 Residents in the area differentiate between two types of rain: male and female rain.

 Today's Usagara village was part of the Bukumbi chiefdom.
 Bukumbi was the earliest of the Catholic Parishes established on the southern side of Lake Victoria by the White Fathers in 1884.
 The cemetery where the Christian chiefs have been buried is in Kigongo Village, near Usagara.
 The cemetery is located beneath a rock shelter where there is a Bantu rock-painting - the only rock-art in this area.